faizaan1abd/mslearn-openai/Instructions/Labs/02-natural-combined.md

     - Python: `.env`

 1. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed, `my-gpt-model`.
-Then save the file by right-clicking on the blank space in file text editor and hit **Save**.
+Then save the file by right-clicking on the blank space in the file text editor and hit **Save**.

     - **C#**: